apnadkarni/blt/doc/scrollset.rst

     child widget.
 The default is "0".

   **-window** *pathName*
-    Specifies the widget to be child into the scrollset.  *PathName* must be a child of the **scrollset** widget.
+    Specifies the widget to be embedded into the scrollset.  *PathName* must be a child of the **scrollset** widget.
 The scrollset will "pack" and manage the size and placement of *pathName*.
 The default value is "".